Fusion-Data-Company/florida-local/replit.md

-# Florida Local Elite - Business Community Platform
+# The Florida Local - Business Community Platform

 ## Overview

-Florida Local Elite is a comprehensive business networking and marketplace platform designed to connect Florida-based entrepreneurs and local businesses.
+The Florida Local is a comprehensive business networking and marketplace platform designed to connect Florida-based entrepreneurs and local businesses.
 The application serves as a digital community hub where businesses can showcase their profiles, sell products, engage through social feeds, and gain visibility through a sophisticated spotlight system.
 The platform emphasizes local commerce, community building, and business growth through digital presence and networking opportunities.

 ## User Preferences